magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40401-coupon-usage-value-changes-even-after-failed-order.md

 <ins>Actual results</ins>:

-You get *coupon code is invalid* error.
+You get a *coupon code is invalid* error.

 ## Apply the patch